Locations: New York, NY; Albany, NY; Hartford, CT

 Submit your application package by email to email@example.com with the subject line: "[YOUR NAME – First and Last] – Spring 2018 Intern [LOCATION - indicate New York, Albany, Hartford]”

-Application deadline is December 1st.
-We’ll contact you only if you’re under consideration, so please – don’t call to check on your submission.
+Applications will be accepted on a rolling basis until the positions are filled.
+We’ll contact you only if you’re under consideration, so please don’t call to check on your submission.